Kunlong1994/lab3/Lab-07.md

 Find, install, and try out a node-based library and try to incorporate into your lab.

-Document your successes and failures (totally okay!) for your writeup.
+Document your successes and failures (totally okay!) for your report, and post them to the class Discord.
 This will help others in class figure out cool new tools and capabilities.

 Here is an example of how to try this.
 Following the directions on the `https://www.npmjs.com/package/nyan-cat` package, for example:
 ```